AliKhorasaniZ/Todolist-react-express/README.md

-# Todolist webpage in React and Express
+# Todolist webpage using React-Express-MongoDB

 This repository provides an example to a simple todolist app costuructed using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 Frontend and backend are located in diffrent directories for furthur simplecity.

 ## **Table of contents** :